LateNightIceCream/LateNightIceCream.github.io/_posts/2020-08-12-solar-tracker.md

 The program execution is almost completely interrupt driven, e.g. by home switch interrupts or timer interrupts.
 I used the SQ pin on the RTC board, which generates a PWM Signal with the frequency specified in its control register (1 Hz in my case), to keep time and determine the time differences between calculations.

 I programmed the tracker into different modes based on the solar elevation.
 It is in "day mode", i.e. its regular operation, when the solar elevation is greater than -6° above the horizon and in "night mode", i.e. no calculations are performed, when it is below -6°.

+## Possible improvements
+I mean, it works!
+But it is definetly far from perfect.
+Here is a list of potential improvements:
+* PCB:
+  * Make the PCB go on top of the Launchpad, not the bottom
+  * Label the limit switches on the PCB
+  * Include more status LEDs, such as for motor power, RTC battery, etc.
+  * Give better interface/connections to the motors
+  * Don't pull Enable High
+  * Make the PCB longer to match the length of the Launchpad
+* Put a bigger stepper on the elevation axis
+* Create a better way or interface for setting the date, time and other parameters such as latitude and longitude
+* Cable management :)